lupyuen/lupyuen.github.io/src/openocd.md

 It has beta support for JTAG.
 Hopefully we can use it with PineCone someday.

-But for today, we'll learn about using OpenOCD and JTAG with PineCone.
+But for today, we'll learn to use OpenOCD and JTAG with PineCone.

 ![Sipeed JTAG Debugger](https://lupyuen.github.io/images/pinecone-sipeed.jpg)